 Over the next several years, John O’Gaunt added significantly to his wealth and possessions.
 On 28 February 1377, Edward III recreated the Palatinate for John’s lifetime.
 In 1390, this grant was extended to include John’s heirs.
 The Duke of Lancaster had now become one of the most important figures in the country.

 On his accession to the throne as Henry IV, Bolingbroke passed a Royal Charter which decreed that the Duchy should be a distinct entity held separately from all other Crown possessions and handed down through the Monarchy.

 So it remains to this day.
 The Monarch is always the Duke of Lancaster – hence the historic Lancastrian toast ‘The King, Duke of Lancaster!’.
 The title is always that of ‘Duke’ for both Kings and Queens.
-Today, Her Majesty the Queen is our Duke and, as such, is actively engaged and regularly updated on activities across Her Duchy estates.
+Today, His Majesty King Charles III is our Duke and, as such, is actively engaged and regularly updated on activities across His Duchy estates.